fiskaltrust/rollout-doc/information-sources/cases.md

 ## Explanation

 As a PosCreator or as a PosDealer, you can contact fiskaltrust's Customer Success Team.
-Your call will be answered by a call service center.
-The agents will create a ticket, as will any e-mail you send to the country-specific address below.
-When your ticket is processed, a case is created, you will receive an confirmation via e-mail.
+Your call will be answered by a call center.
+The agents will create a ticket, as will any E-mail you send to the country-specific address below.
+When your ticket is processed, a case is created, you will receive an confirmation via E-mail.
-In the fiskaltrust.Portal you will find the option to check the cases that have been assigned to your company.
-So, even different users of your company can also see all the Cases.
+In the Help-section of the fiskaltrust.Portal you will find the possibility to check the cases assigned to your company.
+This also gives the various users of your company an overview of open as well as already closed cases.

 You can see the progress of each case, distinguishing between `Identify`, `Research` and `Solved`.
 Further, you will also find descriptions of previous requests.
 This way you can avoid unnecessary time spent on overlapping requests from different users or repeated requests.
-If you have any questions, please always use the reply e-mail.
-The case number can help you to search your inbox.
+If you have any questions, please always use the reply E-mail.
+The case number will help you identify the related messages in your inbox.

 ## Work steps